You can find almost everything you need to build your

 The 1960s and 1970s witnessed the foundation of several territorial micronations.
 The first of these, Sealand, was established in 1967 on an abandoned World War II gun platform in the North Sea just off the East Anglian coast of England and still survives.
 Others were founded on libertarian principles and elaborate schemes to construct artificial islands, but only three have had limited success in realizing that goal.

 The Republic of Rose Island was a 400 m2 (4,300 sq ft) platform built in 1968 in Italian national waters in the Adriatic Sea, 7 miles (11 km) off the Italian town of Rimini.
-It is known to have issued stamps and to have declared Esperanto to be its official language.
+It is known to have issued stamps and declared Esperanto its official language.
 However, shortly after completion, the Italian Navy seized and destroyed it for failing to pay state taxes.

 In the late 1960s, Leicester Hemingway, brother of author Ernest, was involved in another project—a small timber platform in international waters off the west coast of Jamaica.
 This territory, consisting of an 8-foot (2.4 m) by 30-foot (9.1 m) barge, he called "New Atlantis."
 Hemingway was an honorary citizen and President; however, the structure was damaged by storms and finally pillaged by Mexican fishermen.
 In 1973, Hemingway was reported to have moved on from New Atlantis to promoting a 1,000 sq yd (840 m2) platform near the Bahamas.
 The new country was called "Tierra del Mar" (Land of the Sea).

-The Republic of Minerva was set up in 1972 as a libertarian new-country project by Nevada businessman Michael Oliver.
+The Republic of Minerva was established in 1972 as a libertarian new country project by Nevada businessman Michael Oliver.
 Oliver's group conducted dredging operations at the Minerva Reefs, a shoal in the Pacific Ocean south of Fiji.
 They succeeded in creating a small artificial island.
 Still, their efforts at securing international recognition met with little success, and near-neighbor Tonga sent a military force to the area and annexed it.

 On April 1, 1977, bibliophile Richard Booth declared the Welsh town of Hay-on-Wye an independent kingdom with himself as its monarch.
 The publicity may have assisted the town's tourism industry based on literary interests, and "King Richard" (whose scepter was a recycled toilet plunger) awarded Hay-on-Wye peerages and honors to anyone prepared to pay for them.

 In recent years, a small but growing amount of attention has been paid to the micronation phenomenon.
-Most interest in academic circles has been in studying the anomalous legal situations affecting such entities as Sealand and the Hutt River Province, exploring how some micronations represent grassroots political ideas, and creating role-playing entities for instructional purposes.
+Most academic interest has been in studying the anomalous legal situations affecting entities like Sealand and the Hutt River Province, exploring how some micronations represent grassroots political ideas, and creating role-playing entities for instructional purposes.

 - The 1949 British comedy film Passport to Pimlico shows how the inhabitants of the London neighborhood of Pimlico proclaim themselves independent to avoid the restrictions of post-war Britain.
 The film was an inspiration for Frestonia.

-- In 2000, Professor Fabrice O'Driscoll, of the Aix-Marseille University published a book about micronations: Ils ne siègent pas à l'ONU (They are not in the United Nations), with more than 300 pages dedicated to the subject.
+In 2000, Professor Fabrice O'Driscoll of Aix-Marseille University published a book about micronations: Ils ne siègent pas à l'ONU (They are not in the United Nations), with more than 300 pages dedicated to the subject.

 - In May 2000, an article in The New York Times titled "Utopian Rulers, and Spoofs, Stake Out Territory Online" brought the phenomenon to a broader audience.
 Similar reports were published by newspapers such as the Italian La Repubblica, O Estado de S. Paulo in Brazil, and Portugal's Visão around the same time.